scopenco/build-tools/README.md

-constructor
+build-tools
 ===========

 Documentation
 --------
-For installation instructions and information on the design overview of the constructor, please read the documentation that is found here and on wiki.
+For installation instructions and information on the design overview of the build-tools scripts, please read the documentation that is found here and on wiki.

 Purpose